hotstuff194k/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, always strive to write clean, readable, and maintainable code.
 Remember that code is read far more often than it is written.
 Invest time in planning, refactoring, and modularizing your work.
 This not only enhances its longevity but also minimizes bugs and simplifies collaboration.
 Always keep learning and adapting to new technologies, but never underestimate the power of well-structured basics."

 In brief: "Write simple, maintainable code and continuously refine your craft."

+# 2024-01-03
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In the realm of coding, this translates to writing clear, concise, and maintainable code that accomplishes its tasks efficiently.
+It reminds us to avoid unnecessary complexity and over-engineering, which can lead to bugs and difficulties in future development.
+Strive for simplicity in design, APIs, and abstractions, making your code more robust, scalable, and easier to comprehend by both humans and machines."